By Kris Rich, NBC-HWC, CPT, CET

 Improved core strength.
 Your core is made up of all the muscles in your midsection including the front, back and sides.
 This muscle group is responsible for stabilizing your entire body, and it gets a great workout during activities like yardwork.
 Between balancing, twisting back and forth and getting up off the ground—you use and strengthen those core muscles a lot more than you think.

-Don’t feel bummed if you weren’t able to get to the gym or didn’t have time for that run because you spent all day in the yard.
+Don’t feel bummed if you weren’t able to get that virtual workout in or didn’t have time for that run because you spent all day in the yard.
 Think of all that yardwork as a good way to add variety to your physical activity routine and change things up.
 Not only will you feel that sense of accomplishment and satisfaction when the work is done, you’ll also reap the benefits that come from being active—gym or not.

 About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach at Priority Health.
 She works with members to help them develop a personalized plan for their own health and wellbeing based on what is realistic and beneficial.
 Kristina is also a certified personal trainer and cancer exercise trainer through the American College of Sports Medicine.